With help from this post, you could start earning money from your photography today if everything goes to plan.

 Flickr members can turn on a “Request to License” link on their photo pages.
-The link will show right next to the licensing information.
+The link will show up right next to the licensing information.

-I would recommend only showing your best photos on Flickr rather than full albums; you want to try and impress the nice people at Getty Images.
+I would recommend only showing your best photos on Flickr rather than full albums.
+You want to try and impress the nice people at Getty Images.

 This is something that everyone here should be doing and you can learn more about how it’s done here.